stac47/stac47.github.io/_posts/2019-11-06-debug-stdin-go-with-delve.markdown

 categories: go delve debug
 ---

-Sometimes you have some programs that read the input from the standard input.
+Sometimes you have some programs that read their input from the standard input.
 Generally a convenient way to pass the inputs is to pipe to the program like
 this: